miso-lims/miso-lims/CONTRIBUTING.md

 the `develop` branch for testing and review.
 The `master` branch is only ever updated to point to the latest official release.

+The pull request description will automatically be filled in with the [pull request template](.github/pull_request_template.md).
+Please link to the GitHub issue for this pull request and complete the checklist.

 ## Merging

 Once all of the tests are passing, and your pull request has received two approvals, you are ready to